-The Department of Psychiatry’s Diversity, Equity and Inclusion (DEI) Committee’s mission is to use our expertise in behavioral science to promote representational diversity and equity for all persons.
+The Department of Psychiatry’s Diversity, Equity, Inclusion and Justice (DEIJ) Committee’s mission is to use our expertise in behavioral science to promote representational diversity and equity for all persons.
 We aim for an inclusive climate, cultural humility and anti-racism across all mission areas of patient care, research and education by cultivating a psychologically safe environment in which individuals are free from discrimination, mistreatment and the effects of structural injustice.

-The DEI Committee aims to help implement the Department of Psychiatry’s stated goals:
+The DEIJ Committee aims to help implement the Department of Psychiatry’s stated goals:

 Increase recruitment, advancement, retention and vitality of trainees, faculty and leadership from school-identified diversity categories (e.g., race, ethnicity, gender and gender identity, religion, socio-economic status, age, geography of origin and residence, sexual orientation, disability, work style and other aspects of human attributes and behaviors).